jac-oblong/JML/assembler/pic16f873a/README.md

 `.org` can be used to specify where in memory the machine code should be placed.
 If none is specified, `0x00` is assumed by default.
 It is up to the programmer to make sure that no two blocks of code overwrite each other.

+For this assembler, using `.org` with an odd numbered value will throw off the instructions, as each instruction is 2 bytes long.